 Patterns in herbivore biomass are widely used to imply changes in herbivore functioning on coral reefs (Nash et al. 2016; Robinson et al. 2018).
-However, biomass data overlooks size- and species-specific differences in feeding roles and so our measure of grazing impacts can be improved by integrating information on feeding behaviours to estimate grazing rates (Bellwood and Choat 1990; Bellwood et al. 2003).
+However, biomass data overlooks size- and species-specific differences in feeding rates and roles and so measures of grazing impacts can be improved by integrating information on feeding behaviours to estimate grazing rates (Bellwood and Choat 1990; Bellwood et al. 2003).
 Although allometric grazing ~ body size relationships (Lokrantz et al. 2008; Nash et al. 2013) indicate that the functional role provided by larger species is disproportionately greater (Bonaldo and Bellwood 2008), grazing potential may also depend on community size structure.
 Because abundance decreases logarithmically with increasing body size (REF), an assemblage of many small-bodied fish may be functionally equivalent to an assemblage of several large-bodied individuals (Munday and Jones 1998; Lokrantz et al. 2008).
 Shifts in size structure typically occur on inhabited reefs where size-selective exploitation removes larger individuals (Robinson et al. 2017) and species (Taylor et al. 2014), but the link between size distribution and grazing rate is unknown.
 Irrespective of body size, assemblage-level grazing rates may also depend on species composition, whereby functional impact varies according to species’ relative abundance and interspecific variation in bite rates (Hoey and Bellwood 2008).
 Thus, the relationship between fishing pressure and grazing function is influenced by the species composition and size structure of the herbivore assemblage, which implies that habitat- or fishing-induced shifts in biomass distributions and assemblage compositions can result in a disproportionate loss of function, thereby causing biomass ~ function relationships to become decoupled.
 Despite the critical role of herbivory in determining benthic responses to disturbance (Nash et al. 2016), the direction and strength of biomass ~ function relationships under different habitat and fishing pressure remains unmeasured at large spatial scales.

 Here, we combine underwater visual census (UVC) data with herbivore feeding observations across four regions in the Indo-Pacific to assess the drivers of herbivore functioning on coral reefs at a macroecological spatial scale (Fig. 1).
 Our large spatial scale analysis uses UVC data that was collected at reefs spanning a benthic gradient from coral to macroalgal dominance and a fishing gradient from open-access fisheries to marine protected areas (MPA) and near-pristine wilderness areas (Graham and McClanahan 2013).
 We ask the questions: 1) How does fishing pressure and benthic composition influence the functioning of two major functional feeding groups (croppers and scrapers)?
 2) Does grazing function scale consistently with herbivore biomass?
 3) Does the composition and size structure of herbivore communities cause grazing function to decouple from grazing biomass?
-To do this, we used linear mixed effects models to examine variation in grazing rates along benthic and fishing gradients for two grazing functions (croppers = algal consumption per minute, scrapers = area grazed per minute), and examined the influence of biodiversity and biomass in determining potential grazing impact.
 We hypothesise that top-down and bottom-up influences on herbivore functioning will vary by functional feeding group, with smaller grazers controlled by bottom-up benthic variability and larger scrapers controlled by top-down fishing intensity.
 In addition to these drivers, grazing rates will be strongly associated with herbivore biomass (i.e. positive linear relationship between grazing function and biomass) and, because species have different feeding rates and size distributions, grazing will also be determined by the number, identity and size of grazing species.

 Methods